Synthetixio/SIPs/SIPS/sip-15.md

 When liquidation is flagged on an account and after burning synths, if their c-ratio is now above the `liquidation targer ratio` then we can remove the liquidation flag from the liquidations contract.

-The under collateralised staker has fixed their c-ratio above the liquidation target ratio it should call `removeAccountInLiquidation()`.
+If the under collateralised staker has fixed their c-ratio above the liquidation target ratio it should call `liquidations.removeAccountInLiquidation()`.

 ## Rationale